jomardyan/xt1-Right-Click-Translate-main/PRIVACY_POLICY.md

 The Extension stores the following data **locally in your browser** using chrome.storage:
 - **User preferences**: Source language, target languages, translation provider choice
 - **Translation history**: Recently used language pairs (source, target, provider, timestamp) for quick access; no selected text is stored
+- **Notes and bookmarks**: Saved words/phrases, optional translations, tags, and source URLs (stored locally in chrome.storage.local)
 - **Options**: Tab behavior (new tab vs. current tab), preview settings, theme preference
 - **Menu configuration**: Your saved target language list

 ### Data Storage Location
-- All settings and history are stored **only in your browser's local storage** (chrome.storage.sync)
+- Settings and history are stored in chrome.storage.sync
+- Notes are stored in chrome.storage.local on this device
-- This data can sync across your devices if you're signed into Chrome/Edge with sync enabled
+- Sync data can sync across your devices if you're signed into Chrome/Edge with sync enabled
 - We have no servers, no databases, and no access to any information stored by the Extension
 - You can clear this data at any time by removing the Extension or clearing browser data